freewind-demos/webstorm-typescript-lodash-completion-issue-demo/README.md

 ![webstorm-lodash-2.jpg](./images/webstorm-lodash-2.jpg)

-At the mean time, in your typescript file, you should do:
+At the mean time, in typescript file, we should do:

 ```
 import * as lodash from 'lodash'
 ```

-You will get lodash completion:
+We will get lodash completion:

 ![as-lodash](./images/as-lodash.jpg)

 ### avoid `import * as _`

-If you import lodash as `_`
+But if we import lodash as `_`

 ```
 import * as _ from 'lodash'